-Intangible assets are trademarks, licenses and/or the legally enforceable
+Intangible assets are trademarks, licenses and/or the legally enforceable rights associated with copyright and patents.

 Integrated SCM

 The foundation of the integrated SCM concept is total cost analysis, which is defined, as minimising the total cost of SCM elements.